 Here are a few of our favorite out-of-the-way picnic spots:

 With golden poppies dotting green meadows, Crane Creek Regional Park east of Rohnert Park is the epitome of spring.
 Benches and picnic tables can be found throughout the park, but our favorite spot is under a huge sprawling oak next to the creek.
 From the entrance, follow the Creek Trail nearly a half mile to the namesake creek running through the park.
 Here, the trail intersects with the Buckeye and Sunset trails, and you’ll find a shaded, creekside picnic table under gnarled oak branches.
 Kids will love climbing the low, sturdy limbs and rock-hopping across the creek.
 Adults will love that the kids are keeping themselves entertained.
-Map
+Park info and map

-Because you'll hike up to a mile to reach these sites, keep your load light – sandwiches, fruit and other portable items you that fit in your day pack.
+Because you'll hike up to a mile to reach these sites, keep your load light – sandwiches, fruit, and other portable items that fit in your day pack.
 It's OK to enjoy alcohol in the parks, so if there's room in your pack for your favorite Sonoma County wine or craft beer, here's to you!